tkuriyama/hsom/README.md

 The two required components are the Euterpea library and a MIDI synthesizer.
 The HSoM library is optional.
 Below are my setup notes for macOS Catalina as of May 2020, following the [official instructions for Euterpea and HSoM](http://euterpea.com/download-and-installation/).

-For reasons unclear, Euterpea didn't work with Haskell Platform 8.6.5 installed using ghcup.
+For reasons unclear, Euterpea didn't work with Haskell Platform 8.6.5 (installed using ghcup).
 Reverting to 8.6.3 and following the official instructions worked well.

 - Cabal 2.4.1.0
 - GHCI 8.6.3